CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 (need to create)
 ![CMAQ 12US1 Domain](../../qa_plots/tileplots/CMAQ_ACONC_12US1_Benchmark_Tileplot.png)

+## Single VM Configuration for 12NE3 Benchmark Domain

+* c6a.48xlarge

-##  ParallelCluster Configuration for CONUS 12US2 or 12US1 Domain
+##  ParallelCluster Configuration for 12US2 or 12US1 Benchmark Domain

 ```{note}
 It is recommended to use a head node that is in the same family a the compute node so that the compiler options and executable is optimized for that processor type.